peterjmartinson/writing/DistractedFortune/20250402_NotGettingThingsDone/draft.md

 But it can.
 Give it a minute.

-In the early 19th Century, mathematician Carl Gauss proved something discovered in a more limited form a century and a half earlier by Gottfried Leibniz and his collaborators.
+In the early 19th Century, mathematician Carl Gauss proved something that was discovered in a more limited form a century and a half earlier by Gottfried Leibniz and his collaborators.
 Gauss discovered that a geometric surface whose total area is the minimum possible (like a soap bubble) can be completely defined by the smallest measurement of length on that surface.

 Uhhh...